 22. Auburn (8-5) — Coming off of a rebuilding season, the Tigers welcome back 16 returning starters, although new coordinators are in place on both sides of the ball.
 Look for QB Kiehl Frazier to be given more opportunities to throw this season.
 Defensively, the Tigers ranked an uncharacteristic 11th in the SEC last year, but a more mature unit should be better this time around.

-23. Boise State (12-1) — If the reloading Broncos can knock off Michigan State in the season opener on Aug.
+Page 4 of 4 - 23.
+Boise State (12-1) — If the reloading Broncos can knock off Michigan State in the season opener on Aug.
 31 at East Lansing, look out.

 24. Stanford (11-2) — I'll resist the temptation for a bad Luck joke, but the Cardinal have too many holes to fill to duplicate last year's run.
 Besides quarterback — Brett Nottingham and Josh Nunes emerged from a pack of five hopefuls in the spring — Stanford is short on experience at the receivers, both lines and in the secondary.